-- Pre-production capital costs in line with the capital costs update provided in March 2014. - The Company made a contribution of \$12.5mm to the joint venture in June 2015 to maintain its 50% interest in the Project. - Construction has been completed at the project as on budget.
+- Pre-production capital costs in line with the capital costs update provided in March 2014. - Construction to date has been on budget. - The Company made a contribution of \$12.5mm to the joint venture in June 2015 to maintain its 50% interest in the Project.